NickSdot/bug-repo-pingcrm-inertia-vue/readme.md

 # Ping CRM fork to show port bug

 This is a fork of the Inertia PingCRM demo.
 It serves to demonstrate a bug which leads routes to lose the port.
+It is **important to read** the section 'Reproduce Issue' and the edited section 'Installation', which is now matching the specific case.

 **Only edited files are:**
 - package.json (installed BrowserSync)
 - webpack.mix.js (setup for BrowserSync and stuff)

-## Reproduce the issue
+## Reproduce Issue

 1. Navigate to https://pingcrm.test:3000/organizations.
 2. Check the pagination links (correctly contains port) with mouse over.